Generative Refinement Networks for Visual Synthesis: Experiments

 \subsection{Text-to-Image Results}

 \textbf{Implementation.} We train \methodNAMEcompact$_{bit}$ for the text-to-image task with 2B parameters from scratch.
 In contrast to C2I models, the T2I model leverages in-context self-attention instead of adaln-zero to inject conditions.
 The model was pre-trained on large-scale public datasets and subsequently fine-tuned on a small, high-quality proprietary dataset.
-We first train \methodNAME on the pre-training dataset with 256 resolution for 150K iterations using a batch size of around 15400 and a learning rate of 2e-4.
+We first train \methodNAME on the pre-training dataset at a resolution of 256$\times$256 for 150K iterations using a batch size of around 15,400 and a learning rate of 2e-4.
 Then we fine-tune \methodNAME at 1024 resolution with a smaller, high-quality dataset.
 In this stage, we train \methodNAME for 60K iterations using a batch size of 2048 and a learning rate of 2e-5.
-Additional implementation details are provided in Appendix \ref{appendix:implementation}.
+Additional implementation details are provided in Appendix 4.
+Furthermore, we observe that GRN significantly outperforms Infinity in generating fine details such as small faces.

-\textbf{Results. }As shown in Tab. \ref{tab:geneval_only}, our model, augmented with a re-writer, achieves an overall score of 0.76 on the GenEval benchmark \cite{ghosh2024geneval}.
-While our model is surpassed by larger-scale methods such as Z-Image-Turbo \cite{cai2025z}, HiDream \cite{cai2025hidream}, Qwen-Image \cite{qwenimage2025report}, and BitDance \cite{ai2026bitdance}, it is crucial to note the significant disparity in model size: these models utilize 6B to 20B parameters, whereas \methodNAME{} is a far more compact 2B model.
+\textbf{Results. }As shown in Tab. \ref{tab:geneval_only}, our model, augmented with a rewriter, achieves an overall score of 0.76 on the GenEval benchmark \cite{ghosh2024geneval}.
+While our model is outperformed by larger-scale methods such as Z-Image-Turbo \cite{cai2025z}, HiDream \cite{cai2025hidream}, Qwen-Image \cite{qwenimage2025report}, and BitDance \cite{ai2026bitdance}, it is crucial to note the significant disparity in model size: these models utilize 6B to 20B parameters, whereas \methodNAME{} is a far more compact 2B model.
 When compared at an equivalent scale, \methodNAME{} demonstrates superior performance, significantly outperforming models of a similar 2B size like SD3 Medium \cite{stable-diffusion3} (0.62) and Infinity \cite{hanjInfinity} (0.71).
-The qualitative results in Fig. \ref{fig:t2i_examples} in the Appendix showcase \methodNAME's strong capability to generate high-fidelity and diverse images that accurately follow user prompts.
+The qualitative results in Fig. 5 in the Appendix showcase \methodNAME's strong capability to generate high-fidelity and diverse images that accurately follow user prompts.